AdamDanielHarris/codeit/python/README.md

     └── pandas_module.py
 ```

-This architecture provides a robust, cross-platform Python learning environment that "just works" regardless of the host system's configuration or conflicts.
+This architecture provides a robust Python learning environment that has been tested on Linux distributions and works regardless of many common system configuration issues.